 Some files require special C-preprocessor macro definitions.
 When compiling sqlite.c, the following macros are recommended:

-The first symbol definition above is required; the others are merely recommended.
+The first two symbol definitions above are required; the others are merely recommended.
 Extension loading is omitted as a security measure.
 The dbstat virtual table is needed for the /repo-tabsize page.
 FTS4 is needed for the search feature.
 Fossil is single-threaded so mutexing is disabled in SQLite as a performance enhancement.
 The SQLITE_ENABLE_EXPLAIN_COMMENTS option makes the output of "EXPLAIN" queries in the "fossil sql" command much more readable.

 When compiling the shell.c source file, these macros are required: